cosmos/cosmos-sdk/docs/rfc/rfc-006-handlers.md

 ## Background

-The Cosmos SDK has a very powerful and flexible module system, it has been tested and proven to be very good in production.
-The design of how messages are handled is built around proto buf services and Grpc.
-This design was proposed and implemented during the time we migrated from amino to protocol buffers.
-This design has fullfilled the needs of users today.
+The Cosmos SDK has a very powerful and flexible module system that has been tested and proven to be very good in production.
+The design of how messages are handled is built around Protobuf services and gRPC.
+This design was proposed and implemented during a time when we migrated from Amino to Protocol Buffers.
+This design has fulfilled the needs of users today.
 While this design is useful it has caused a elevated learning curve to be adopted by users.
 Today, these services are the only way to write a module.
 This RFC proposes a new design that simplifies the design and enables new use cases we are seeing today.

-Taking a step back we have seen the emergence of rollups and proving technologies.
-These technologies enable new use cases and new methods of achieveing various goals.
+Taking a step back, we have seen the emergence of rollups and proving technologies.
+These technologies enable new use cases and new methods of achieving various goals.
 When we look at things like proving we look to [Tinygo](https://tinygo.org/).
-When we have attempted to use tinygo with existing modules we have run into a hiccup, the use of [Grpc](https://github.com/tinygo-org/tinygo/issues/2814) within modules.
-This has led us to look at a design which would allow the usage of tinygo and other technologies.
+When we have attempted to use Tinygo with existing modules we have run into a hiccup, the use of [gRPC](https://github.com/tinygo-org/tinygo/issues/2814) within modules.
+This has led us to look at a design which would allow the usage of Tinygo and other technologies.

 We looked at Tinygo for our first target in order to compile down down to a 32 bit environment which could be used with things like [Risc-0](https://www.risczero.com/), [Fluent](https://fluentlabs.xyz/) and other technologies.
 When speaking with the teams behind these technologies